Join Us

 Mesh Fabrics: Knitting and Finishing Nylon and Polyester ...

-Knit mesh fabrics are materials comprised of evenly spaced openings that create a breathable effect in the textile.
-Mesh fabrics offer a versatile solution for a broad variety of industrial, commercial, and recreational applications.
+Knit mesh fabrics are materials with evenly spaced openings that create a breathable effect.
+These fabrics offer versatile solutions for various industrial, commercial, and recreational applications.

-Jason Mills specializes in the design and fabrication of knit mesh fabrics for all types of industries, including materials for general industrial applications, recreational, occupational safety, aeronautical, automotive, marine, healthcare.
-We have more than 100 existing stock mesh fabrics to choose from, and we create new mesh fabric solutions to address unique needs.
+Jason Mills specializes in designing and fabricating knit mesh fabrics for industries, including recreational, occupational safety, aeronautical, automotive, marine, and healthcare.
+We have over 100 existing stock mesh fabrics and create new solutions for unique needs.

 Ready to get started?
 Contact our team with questions!

-While all mesh fabrics share the same basic principle of an open-hole structure, there are multiple varieties in the market.
-Variations can include weight, width, color, finish and fiber content.
+While all mesh fabrics share the open-hole structure principle, variations exist in weight, width, color, finish, and fiber content.

-Two of the most common fibers/yarns used in the manufacturing of knit-mesh fabrics are nylon and polyester.
-These fibers and yarns have significant overlap, so it can often be difficult to determine which is most suitable for a specific case.
-Examining the properties of these materials can help designers determine the appropriate option for their application.
+Two of the most common fibers used in manufacturing knit-mesh fabrics are nylon and polyester.
+Examining these materials' properties helps designers determine the appropriate option for their applications.

 Mesh Fabric Properties